Top 3 Goldenseal Root Benefits and the Magic of Berberine

 Also working in conjunction with its mentioned immune supporting attributes, goldenseal and its ANTIMICROBIAL germ-fighting quality is simultaneously useful as an antifungal agent.

-Along with pau d'arco, olive leaf, Oregon grape root and oregano oil extracts, goldenseal is on the list of herbal remedies for addressing intestinal candida overgrowth, a fungal infection that throws off gut bacteria.
+Along with pau d'arco, olive leaf, neem, Oregon grape root and oregano oil extracts, goldenseal is on the list of herbal remedies for addressing intestinal candida overgrowth, a fungal infection that throws off gut bacteria.

 Tasting the actual herb by consuming liquid extracts or a small amount of goldenseal powder mixed into water is best for such purposes.